Graham Windham-Manhattanville Cornerstone Community Center

 - Purpose

-- The CCS grant helped to provide emergency distribution of food to local residents during the pandemic.
+- The CCS grant was used to provide emergency distribution of food to local residents during the pandemic.

 - Amount